-Percentage of Children under 16 in Poverty (2010) 12% 50% most deprived 50% most deprived The proportion of children in families in receipr of either out of work benefits or tax credits where the neir reported income is less the an 60% median income.
-Poor children may be excluded from participatina in society.
+Percentage of Children under 16 in Poverty (2010) 8% 50% least deprived 50% least deprived The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
+Poor children may be excluded from participating in society.
 They may be unable to afford school